international tiger day

 top 10 tiger reserves in india

-India boasts a total of 57 Tiger reserves strategically categorized across five major landscapes, a classification rooted in biogeography and interconnectivity.
+India boasts 57 Tiger reserves strategically categorized across five major landscapes, a classification rooted in biogeography and interconnectivity.
 This thoughtful categorization forms the basis for implementing effective ecological and management-centric strategies.

 ReserveLocationTiger Count (2022)Unique Facts